bobbyy16/Hyper-List/README.md

 ## Features

 - Allows users to look for different companies in different regions of India.
-- Allows users to find some open-source project to contribute.
+- Allows users to find some open-source projects to contribute.

 ## Installation